Rychard/CodingStandards/csharp/programming.md

 ```

 **Guidelines:**
 - Use the common prefixes for inspection properties (properties that return query information about an object).
-See Appendix A. Naming Parts & Pairs for common prefixes.
+Refer to the appendix for a list of common names and prefixes.
 - When there is a property setter that sets another property, use the property setter for the other property.
 The other property setter could run its own set of code that is required to propagate the changed value.